List of Futurama characters: Leo and Inez Wong

-Leonardo "Leo" Wong (voiced by Billy West) and Inez Wong (voiced by Lauren Tom) are the very wealthy parents of Amy Wong.
+Leo Wong (voiced by Billy West in Seasons 1-7, Feodor Chin in Season 8-present) and Inez Wong (voiced by Lauren Tom) are the very wealthy parents of Amy Wong.
 They are human Martians of Chinese descent who own the entire western hemisphere of Mars and a buggalo ranch.
 They often pester Amy about their lack of grandchildren and meddle in her love life, trying to find a man to father their grandchild.
 When Amy and Kif Kroker begin dating, they decide Kif is not man enough for her.
 They do seem happy when he and Amy have children.
 Leo is one of the primary villains in Into the Wild Green Yonder, and they disrespect the indigenous Martians.

 Morris and Munda

-Turanga Morris (voiced by David Herman) and Turanga Munda (voiced by Tress MacNeille) are Leela's father and mother and later on Fry's parents-in-law.
+Turanga Morris and Turanga Munda (voiced by David Herman and Tress MacNeille) are Leela's father and mother and later on Fry's parents-in-law.
 They are sewer mutants who love Leela deeply and try to give her as normal a life as possible by passing her off as an alien and leaving her to be raised in an orphanage.
 They participate in her life as much as possible from the sewers until Leela finally learns the truth and attempts to form a real relationship.
-They each have one eye, Morris has a vertically oriented mouth, ten toes on each foot, and the ability to shed his skin, while Munda has a lion tail and octopus tentacles in place of arms.
+They each have one eye, Morris has a vertically oriented mouth, ten toes on each foot, and the ability to shed his skin, while Munda has a lion-like tail and octopus tentacles in place of arms.

 Their original appearance in "I Second That Emotion" shows them as plain cyclopes like Leela.

 The plot of "Leela's Homeworld" required the addition of extra mutations to fit with the idea that Leela is able to live a normal life, while they cannot.
 In the same episode it is also revealed that Munda has a PhD in "exo-linguistics", which allows her to speak alien languages and write in "Alienese".